-Figure 11 The total combined spawning stock biomasses (SSB) of three, five and 10 fish stocks for which long-term time-series are available (see table below for stocks).
+Figure 11 The total combined spawning stock biomasses (SSB) of three, five and nine fish stocks for which long-term time-series are available (see table below for stocks).
 (Based on analysis of ICES Data; see p.
 2.)

-3 stocks 1963-2020 5 stocks 1972-2020 10 stocks 1984-2019
+3 stocks 1963-2021 5 stocks 1972-2021 9 stocks 1981-2021

-NS Cod Х Χ X
+NS Cod X X X

 NS Plaice Χ Χ X

-NS Pout Χ
+NS Pout

-NS Dover Sole Χ Χ Χ
+NS Dover Sole Χ X Χ

 NS Whiting Χ

 WoS Cod Χ

 WoS Whiting Χ

-NS & WoS Haddock Χ X
+NS & WoS Haddock Χ Χ

 NS & WoS Saithe Χ X

 Hake Χ

-Despite fluctuations in the abundances of individual whitefish stocks, the total biomass of fish in the North Sea and West of Scotland area has more than doubled over the last two decades and is higher now than ever previously recorded (Figure 11).
+Despite fluctuations in the abundances of individual whitefish stocks, the total biomass of fish in the North Sea and West of Scotland area has more than doubled over the last two decades and has been higher over the last decade than ever previously recorded (Figure 11).